dansmith-stripe/sa-summit-26-setup/README.md

     bash ./setup.sh

+The script verifies that Link CLI supports the required Machine Payments test-mode flow before it asks for Stripe credentials.

-The script asks for:
+It then asks for:

 1. Your test-mode Stripe Profile ID (`profile_test_...`).
 2. Your Stripe test-mode secret key (`sk_test_...`).

+The secret-key input is visible while you type or paste it so you can confirm it pasted correctly.
+Do not share your screen, paste your key into chat, include it in screenshots, or commit it to source control.

-It saves your local configuration to:
+The script saves your local configuration to:

     ~/.machine-payments-summit.env